core-wg/oscore/draft-ietf-core-object-security.md

 6. Add decrypted options or payload to the unprotected response overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.

    * If Observe is used, replace the Observe value with the 3 least significant bytes in the sequence number.

+# Web Linking

+The use of OSCOAP MAY be indicated by a target attribute "sec" in a web link {{RFC5988}} to a CoAP resource.
+This attribute is a hint indicating that the destination of that link is to be accessed using OSCOAP.
+Note that this is simply a hint, it does not include any security context material or any other information required to run OSCOAP.

+A value MUST NOT be given for the "sec" attribute; any present value MUST be ignored by parsers.
+The "sec" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

 # Security Considerations {#sec-considerations}